About Us

 It is important to the District that each employee who joins our team be qualified to perform job duties set forth in the job description.
 All applicants are recruited and selected based on transferable skills, knowledge, previous work experience, and the minimum educational level for the specific position that is required for successful job performance.
 We are proud to offer equal employment opportunities, and we embrace the diversity that makes up our family of employees.

 The District is a government agency, operating under the Federal Transit Administration and Florida Department of Transportation’s employment rules, laws, guidelines, policies, and regulations.
 Every safety-sensitive applicant’s background will be carefully reviewed to ensure the safety of all workers and the general public.
 Each applicant applying for a safety-sensitive position is required to complete and successfully pass a pre-employment drug test and Department of Transportation (“DOT”) Physical.
-All non safety-sensitive applicants will be required to pass a pre-employment drug test.
+All non-safety-sensitive applicants will be required to pass a pre-employment drug test.

 CONTACT INFORMATION